Eyes Wide Open (film): Awards

 Eyes Wide Open competed in the official selection of the 2009 Cannes Film Festival in the category "Un Certain Regard".

-Best Movie at the International Ghent Film Festival 2009.
+The film won the Grand Prix for Best Film at Film Fest Gent in 2009.

 Critical reception

 The film received positive reviews from critics.
 Review aggregator Rotten Tomatoes reports that 86% out of 35 professional critics gave the film a positive review, with a rating average of 6.9/10.
 A. O. Scott from The New York Times wrote in a positive review that the film "moves slowly and patiently through the ordeal of a single soul, illuminating in the process a cosmos of intense and hidden feeling."